Building Learning Relationships

 Teachers and children spend time together getting to know each other each year.
 Each year begins with many opportunities to build relationships within the class, and to establish boundaries for behaviour in the classroom and in the playground.

 The St Teresa’s School Curriculum is based on the individual needs of each child.
-Teachers spend time gathering information about learning needs through:
+Throughout the year, teachers spend time frequently gathering information about learning needs through:

 - Observations of your child’s learning strategies